- Introduction

 - Audit logging of access to patient records and sensitive information.

-- Business Associate Agreements with all third-party vendors who handle PHI.
+- Business Associate Agreements with third-party vendors who handle PHI.

 While we strive to protect your information, no method of electronic transmission or storage is completely secure.
 If you have reason to believe your account or information has been compromised, please contact us immediately.